MateuszKurowski/Programowanie_Aplikacji_Backendowych/3.Restauracja/README.md

 > >
 > > Example: `product/list?sort=desc&sortby=price&page=2`

 > Reads a list of available products.
+If no page is given, it shows the first page.
+Shows 5 products per page.

 ### **Read product**